EliGurarie/EliGurarie.github.io/_posts/2023-09-25-Arctic-Projection.md

 ---

 >   It's been over three years since a blog post.
 Does that even count as a blog?
 Since the last one, I've become a professor.
 Which (a) takes a big old chunk out of time to do anything else, but (b) provides access to a hitherto unknown resource known as [graduate students](https://eligurarie.github.io/_pages/labmembers/) (a subset of the greater [lab members](https://eligurarie.github.io/_pages/labmembers/) phenomenon).
-One of these **Chloe Beaupré**, provides the follwoing hot tips for dealing with some very mapping issues.
+One of these **Chloe Beaupré**, provides the following hot tips for dealing with some very mapping issues.
 {: style="font-size: 80%"}

 # background